-Range & Habitat: American Hops is a common plant that occurs in most areas of central and northern Illinois; however, it less common or absent from many areas of southern Illinois (see Distribution Map).
+Range & Habitat: The native American Hops is a common plant that occurs in most areas of central and northern Illinois.
+However, it less common or absent from many areas of southern Illinois (see Distribution Map).
+Other varieties of this vine also occur in Eurasia.
 American Hops occurs in openings of both upland and floodplain forests, woodland borders, thickets, and slopes of bluffs.
 In more developed areas, it is found along fence rows, vacant lots, areas along railroads, and miscellaneous waste areas.
 This plant favors areas that are more or less disturbed, whether from human activities or natural causes.
 It often clambers over surrounding vegetation, including shrubs and small trees.

 Faunal Associations: Pollination is by wind, rather than insects.
-However, the abundant pollen of the staminate flowers attracts flower flies and small bees.
-The caterpillars of several butterflies feed on hops, including Vanessa atalanta (Red Admiral), Polygonia interrogationis (Question Mark), Polygonia comma (Comma), and Strymon melinus (Gray Hairstreak).
-The caterpillars of the latter feed on fruits and seeds.
-The caterpillars of moths that feed on hops include Eudryas grata (Beautiful Wood Nymph) and Hydraecia immanis (Hop Vine Borer Moth).
-Little information appears to be available for this plant's relationships to birds and mammals.
+However, the abundant pollen of the staminate flowers attracts flower flies (Syrphidae) and small bees.
+The caterpillars of several butterflies feed on hops (Humulus spp.), including Vanessa atalanta (Red Admiral), Polygonia interrogationis (Question Mark), Polygonia comma (Comma), and Strymon melinus (Gray Hairstreak).
+The caterpillars of the latter species feed on the fruits and developing seeds.
+The caterpillars of some moths also feed on hops; they include Eudryas grata (Beautiful Wood Nymph), Hydraecia immanis (Hop Vine Borer Moth), Hypena humuli (Hop Looper), and Cnephasia longana (Omnivorous Leaftier).
+Other insect feeders include Taedia hawleyi (Hop Plant Bug), Phorodon humuli (Hop Aphid), Psylliodes punctulata (Hop Flea Beetle), larvae of Lasioptera humulicaulis (Hop Stem Gall Midge), and the thrips Neohydatothrips beachae.
+Little information appears to be available about this vine's relationships to vertebrate animals, however it undoubtedly provides protective cover for many species of birds and mammals.

 Photographic Location: A sunny area along an abandoned railroad in Urbana, Illinois.
-This plant also occurred in partially shaded areas at the same locality.
+This vine also occurred in partially shaded areas at the same locality.

-Comments: American Hops has some resemblance to grapevines, but it is a coarser and more bristly plant that flowers late in the year, while the latter flowers during the spring.
+Comments: American Hops has some resemblance to grapevines (Vitis spp.), but it is a coarser and more bristly vine that flowers late in the year, while the latter flowers during the spring.
 The female fruit of hops is used to flavor beer and prevent decay during fermentation from bacterial processes.
 It is possible that the wind-dispersed pollen may cause allergic reactions in some people.
 There are both European and American varieties of this species, and it is quite possible that they have interbred in the wild.
 Consequently, they are often hard to distinguish.
 There is a variety of American Hops that has unlobed leaves.
-A non-native species of hops that occurs in the wild, Humulus japonicus (Japanese Hops) is an annual vine that has leaves with more lobes (5-7) than American Hops.
-Furthermore, the lobes of its leaves are more narrow and pointed than those of American Hops.
+There is an invasive non-native species of hops that occurs in the wild, Humulus japonicus (Japanese Hops).
+This is an annual vine that has leaves with more lobes (5-7) than American Hops.
+Furthermore, the lobes of its leaves are more narrow and pointed.